MiddleSchoolStudent/BotBrowser/README.md

 ⚠️ **Disclaimer**

 These test scripts are provided for educational purposes and to demonstrate the capabilities of BotBrowser.
-They are intended solely for **legal use cases** that comply with all applicable laws and regulations.  **Any misuse of these tests or the tool - such as violating website terms of service or engaging in unlawful activities - is strictly prohibited.**
+They are intended solely for **legal use cases** that comply with all applicable laws and regulations.  **Any misuse of these tests or the tool-such as violating website terms of service or engaging in unlawful activities-is strictly prohibited.**

 ### 🧪 Code and Video Test Results